edhowland/PythonResources/README.md

 # PythonResources
 A list of curated (by me) Python resources.
-Follow me along my Pythonjourney of discovery!
+Follow me along my Python journey of discovery!

 ## Abstract